-6.1 SUPPLIER PERFORMANCE REPORTING
+6.1 Supplier Performance Reporting

-Supplier performance and overall status is monitored and reported through various reporting systems such as ERFX, QPF and other internal reporting systems, designed to report supplier status to other Magna Divisions.
+Supplier performance and overall status is monitored and reported through various reporting systems such as eRFX, QPF and other internal reporting systems, designed to report supplier status to other Magna Divisions.
 Group and Division specific reports may be available through local Purchasing or Quality departmental contacts.

-6.2 OPERATIONAL BATING CRITERIA
+6.2 Operational Rating Criteria

-Supplier quality and delivery performance is the basis for a Supplier's operational status and is monitored by Magna on a regular basis.
-Suppliers can access online performance data through ERFX (https://ERFX.magna.com).
+Supplier quality and delivery performance is the basis for a supplier's operational status and is monitored by Magna on a regular basis.
+Suppliers can access online performance data through eRFX (https://ERFX.magna.com).
+Suppliers will be notified once their most recent performance results are available, through an automated message via eRFX.
+Suppliers must access and review their latest monthly scorecard as published in eRFX.